-Functional Competencies and Proficiency Level Understanding Application Analysis Payroll administration (20%) Describe the tax consequences of being either employed or self-employed • Outline the responsibilities of employers and individuals regarding the PAYE system • Identify the types of income that are assessable under the PAYE system • Explain the cumulative, non-cumulative and emergency methods of calculating tax under the PAYE system • Calculate take home pay for an employee (including PRSI and USC liabilities) • • Business Taxation - Value Added Tax ((20%) Principles of VAT Explain the nature and scope of VAT • Outline the circumstances in which there is a charge to VAT • Identify the applicable rates of VAT • List the main zero-rated, exempt, and reduced rate supplies • Explain taxable persons (including requirements to register and election to register) • Explain the meaning of exempt status (as distinct from zero-rated) • Explain taxable supplies of goods and services (including self-supply) • VAT administration Describe the administration of the VAT system by the Revenue Commissioners (include VAT3, RTD and reduced frequency of filing) • Outline ongoing obligations to remain VAT compliant (VAT records, pay/file requirements, consequences of non-compliance) • List the requirements for a valid invoice • VAT calculations and accounting for VAT Calculate the amount of VAT that applies to a taxable supply of goods or services • • Explain input VAT and the circumstances in which it may be claimed •
+Specific Functional Knowledge and Competencies Understanding Application Analysis Payroll administration (20%) Describe the tax consequences of being employed or self-employed • Outline the responsibilities of employers and individuals regarding the PAYE system • Identify the types of income that are assessable under the PAYE system • Explain the cumulative, non-cumulative, and emergency methods of calculating tax under the PAYE system • Calculate take home pay for an employee (including PRSI and USC liabilities) • • Business Taxation - Value Added Tax (20%) Principles of VAT Explain the nature and scope of VAT • Outline the circumstances in which there is a charge to VAT • Identify the applicable rates of VAT • List the main zero-rated, exempt, and reduced rate supplies • Explain taxable persons (including requirements to register and election to register) • Explain the meaning of exempt status (as distinct from zero-rated) • Explain taxable supplies of goods and services (including self-supply) • Describe the place of supply rules for goods and services • VAT administration

-Functional Competencies and Proficiency Level Understanding Application Analysis Explain non-deductible VAT • Describe the methods of accounting for VAT (including invoice basis, cash basis, annual basis) • Explain the VAT consequences of a multiple supply and a composite supply • • Explain the two thirds rule • • Describe the VAT treatment of gifts and bad/ irrecoverable debts • • Prepare a VAT liability computation, or part thereof (including consideration of output VAT, input VAT, nondeductible VAT) • • Business Taxation - Relevant Contract s Tax (RCT) Explain the obligations of a principal contractor regarding payments to sub-contractors. • • Outline the administrative requirements to remain tax compliant regarding RCT. • •
+Specific Functional Knowledge and Competencies Understanding Application Analysis Describe the administration of the VAT system by the Revenue Commissioners (include VAT3, RTD, and reduced frequency of filing) • Outline ongoing obligations to remain VAT compliant (VAT records, pay/file requirements, consequences of non-compliance) • List the requirements for a valid invoice • VAT calculations and accounting for VAT Calculate the amount of VAT that applies to a taxable supply of goods or services • • Explain input VAT and the circumstances in which it may be claimed • Explain non-deductible VAT • Describe the methods of accounting for VAT (including invoice basis, cash basis, annual basis) • Explain the VAT consequences of a multiple supply and a composite supply • • Explain the two thirds rule • • Describe the VAT treatment of gifts and bad/ irrecoverable debts • • Outline the VAT treatment of imports, exports, and trading within the European Union • • Prepare a VAT liability computation, or part thereof (including consideration of output VAT, input VAT, non-deductible VAT) • • Business Taxation - Relevant Contract ts Tax (RCT) Explain the obligations of a principal contractor regarding payments to sub-contractors. • • Outline the administrative requirements to remain tax compliant regarding RCT. • •